Use Cases

 });

-Apply input and output guardrails to control what agents can say and do.
+Apply input and output guardrails in Agent SDK to control what agents can say and do before and after a response is generated.

 import { createSmartAgent } from "@cognipeer/agent-sdk";